jundalisay/superb/content/en/maharlika/laws/epira-irr/part-5/rule-30.md

 (b) The term of the TSCs shall not extend beyond one (1) year from the introduction of Open Access.
-(c) Such contracts shall be based on the projected demand of the Distribution Utilities less any of their currently committed quantities under eligible contracts, if any, as defined in Section 33 of the Act.
+(c) Such contracts shall be based on the projected demand of the DUs less any of their currently committed quantities under eligible contracts, if any, as defined in Section 33 .
-(d) The total generation capacity of such signed TSCs shall not exceed the level of NAPOCOR owned, controlled, or committed capacity as of the effectivity of the Act.
+(d) The total generation capacity of such signed TSCs shall not exceed the level of NAPOCOR owned, controlled, or committed capacity as of the effectivity .
 (e) The TSCs shall be assignable to the NAPOCOR successor Generation Companies.
-(f) Notwithstanding the provisions of Section 25 of the Act, the rates charged by a Distribution Utility for the generation component of the Supply of Electricity in the Retail Rate shall, for the term of the TSCs, not exceed the TSC rates, as updated monthly.
+(f) Notwithstanding the provisions of Section 25 , the rates charged by a Distribution Utility for the generation component of the Supply of Electricity in the Retail Rate shall, for the term of the TSCs, not exceed the TSC rates, as updated monthly.